tseopro/tseoindexing/README.md

 The AI uses advanced algorithms to analyze your content and create SEO-friendly titles and descriptions.

+### Does the plugin support multiple languages?

+Currently, the plugin is designed to support English and Spanish.
+However, translations can be added for other languages as needed.

+### Can I schedule the indexing process?

+No, at this time, the plugin does not support scheduling.
+You must manually trigger the indexing process.

+### What should I do if my URL is not indexed by Google?

+Ensure your content meets Google's quality guidelines and does not violate any of their policies.
+The plugin only informs Google about your URLs, but Google decides whether to index them.

+### Can I use this plugin on websites with high traffic?

+Yes, the plugin is designed to handle websites of all sizes.
+However, for very high-traffic sites, it's recommended to monitor performance and make sure the server resources are adequate.

+### How can I troubleshoot issues with the plugin?

+Check the plugin settings and ensure that all API keys and IDs are correctly configured.
+Refer to the plugin documentation for detailed troubleshooting steps.
+If issues persist, contact support.

+### Are there any usage limits for the Google Indexing API?

+Yes, Google imposes limits on the number of indexing requests per day.
+Be sure to refer to the [Google Indexing API quota](https://developers.google.com/search/apis/indexing-api/v3/quota-pricing) for the latest limits and guidelines.

+### What happens if I exceed the API request limits?

+If you exceed the API request limits, your requests may be throttled or denied by Google.
+Plan your submissions accordingly to avoid hitting these limits.

+### Can I customize the attributes sent to Google Merchant Center?

+Yes, the plugin allows you to configure essential attributes for each product in WooCommerce to meet the requirements of Google Merchant Center.

+### Does the plugin support custom post types?

+Currently, the plugin focuses on standard post types and WooCommerce products.
+Custom post type support may be added in future updates.

 ## Screenshots

 ### Google Search Console